-Please note that we only adopt to homes in or near by Penrose, Canon City, Colorado Springs, and Denver.
+Please note that we only adopt to homes in or near by Penrose, Canon City, Pueblo west, Colorado Springs, and Denver.
 We also do not adopt to families with small children for the protection of both the dog and the children.

 Available dogs are listed below.
 Please read carefully the information provided as you scroll down.